 Contrary to what the insurance adjuster might tell you, you are not obligated to speak with an insurance adjuster before hiring a lawyer.
 In fact, we do not recommend that you speak with an insurance adjuster before you hire a skilled car accident lawyer.

-Contact Allen & Scofield Injury Lawyers, LLC today if you’ve been hurt in a car accident and you want to ensure that you receive fair compensation for your losses.
+Contact Graham Scofield Injury Lawyers today if you’ve been hurt in a car accident and you want to ensure that you receive fair compensation for your losses.
 With proper legal assistance, you can focus on recovering from your injuries, while a dedicated lawyer handles all of the paperwork and communicates with the insurance company on your behalf.

 What to Expect When an Insurance Company Contacts You